 Extra stadium info – Millerntor-Stadion

-The Millerntor-Stadion, which is also known as a venue for American football and concerts, opened as the Wilhelm-Koch-Stadion.
-The stadium opened with a capacity of 32,000.
+The construction of the venue started in 1961.
+It is used for several events, like American football, concerts and football.
+The Millerntor-Stadion was known as the Wilhelm-Koch-Stadion.
+It opened with a capacity of 32,000.
 Later, its capacity was reduced to 20,000 for safety reasons.
 The Millerntor-Stadion is located near the famous Reeperbahn, which is known as the main nightlife district and the main red-light district of Hamburg.
-The venue had been renovated between 2006 and 2015.
+The venue was renovated between 2006 and 2015.
 The renovation costs were €55 million.